 Engine specs

-• When compared, the engine displacement of the Husqvarna 150BT, at 51 cc, is less than the 64.8 cc of the Stihl BR 600.
-Consequently, the latter may consume more fuel per stroke, resulting in a potentially higher power output.
+• In comparison, the engine displacement of the Husqvarna 150BT, at 51 cc, falls short of the 64.8 cc of the Stihl BR 600.
+This indicates that the latter might consume more fuel per stroke, thereby potentially delivering greater power.
 Each of these blowers requires a fuel/oil mix to operate, as the Husqvarna 150BT features a 2-stroke engine, and the Stihl BR 600 is powered by the Stihl 4-Mix 4-stroke engine.

 Other features